Evaluating the effectiveness of your Safety Training?

-- Use pre and post knowledge and/or practical skills testing
+- Use pre and post-knowledge and/or practical skills testing

 - Use objective measurements to assess what trainees now know or can do that they did not know before training

-A few weeks after the training
+A few weeks after the training:

-When evaluating the effectiveness a few weeks after the health and safety training, you will have to find out if the trainees are using the knowledge/skills they learned on the training in their work or whether they have forgotten.
+When evaluating the effectiveness a few weeks after the health and safety training, you will have to find out if the trainees are using the knowledge/skills they learned in the training in their work or whether they have forgotten.
 Assess if your employees are putting that training into practice or not and if not, find out the reasons why.
 Is it because the training was not applicable to their daily tasks or maybe they were not given the proper tools to implement what they learned.
 You will only find the answers to those questions through direct surveys or informal discussions.

 Evaluating behavioural changes after training is important and this can be done through direct observation.
 Some employees will return from health and safety training with a new lease of life for the whole area of safety, not just on the subject that they learned about!
 This is fantastic and should be nurtured and commended, this employee could be your new safety rep or new member to your safety committee.

-You could consider having a supervisor evaluated the performance of employees using a safety checklist, they can list down any issues they see.
+You could consider having a supervisor evaluate the performance of employees using a safety checklist, they can list down any issues they see.
 This will help assess how well the training has transferred to the workplace.

 Don’t forget to review your key performance indicators (KPIs) before and after the training to compare your data.
 This evaluation later is crucial for measuring long term retention and application of knowledge.